heathermiller/dist-prog-book/chapter/8/big-data.md

 ***Challenges in Spark***

-- `Functional API semantics`: The *GroupByKey* operator is costly in terms of performance.
+- *Functional API semantics* The `GroupByKey` operator is costly in terms of performance.
 In that it returns a distributed collection of (key, list of value) pairs to a single machine and then an aggregation on individual keys is performed on the same machine resulting in computation overhead.
-Spark does provide *reduceByKey* operator which does a partial aggregation on individual worker nodes before returning the distributed collection.
-However, developers who are not aware of such a functionality can unintentionally choose groupByKey.
-The reason being functional programmers (Scala developers) tend to think more declaratively about the problem and only see the end result of the groupByKey operator.
-They may not be necessarily trained on how groupByKey is implemented atop of the cluster.
+Spark does provide `reduceByKey` operator which does a partial aggregation on individual worker nodes before returning the distributed collection.
+However, developers who are not aware of such a functionality can unintentionally choose `groupByKey`.
+The reason being functional programmers (Scala developers) tend to think more declaratively about the problem and only see the end result of the `groupByKey` operator.
+They may not be necessarily trained on how `groupByKey` is implemented atop of the cluster.
 Therefore, to use Spark, unlike functional programming languages, one needs to understand how the underlying cluster is going to execute the code.
-The burden of saving performance is then left to the programmer, who is expected to understand the underlying execution model of Spark, and to know when to use reduceByKey over groupByKey.
+The burden of saving performance is then left to the programmer, who is expected to understand the underlying execution model of Spark, and to know when to use `reduceByKey` over `groupByKey`.

-- `Debugging and profiling` : There is no availability of debugging tools and developers find it hard to realize if a computation is happening more on a single machine or if the data-structure they used were inefficient.
+- *Debugging and profiling* There is no availability of debugging tools and developers find it hard to realize if a computation is happening more on a single machine or if the data-structure they used were inefficient.

 ### 1.2 Querying: declarative interfaces
 MapReduce takes care of all the processing over a cluster, failure and recovery, data partitioning etc. However, the framework suffers from rigidity with respect to its one-input data format (key/value pair) and two-stage data flow.
 Several important patterns like equi-joins and theta-joins {% cite okcan2011processing --file big-data%} which could be highly complex depending on the data, require programmers to implement by hand.
-Hence, MapReduce lacks many such high level abstractions  requiring programmers to be well versed with several of the design patterns like map-side joins, reduce-side equi-join etc. Also, java based code (like in Hadoop framework) in map-reduce can sometimes become repetitive when the programmer wants to implement most common operations like projection, filtering etc. A simple word count program as shown below, can span up to 63 lines.
+Hence, MapReduce lacks many such high level abstractions  requiring programmers to be well versed with several of the design patterns like map-side joins, reduce-side equi-join etc. Also, java based code (like in Hadoop framework) in MapReduce can sometimes become repetitive when the programmer wants to implement most common operations like projection, filtering etc. A simple word count program as shown below, can span up to 63 lines.

 *Complete code for Word count in Hadoop (Java based implementation of MapReduce)*